-The tender dossier must be agreed upon by the European Commission prior to issue.
-The standard practice is to also consult and obtain the agreement of the partner country, and where appropriate of other parties involved.
+DIRECT MANAGEMENT: the tender dossier must be agreed upon by the European Commission prior to issue.
+The standard practice is to also consult and obtain the agreement of the partner country and, where appropriate, of other parties involved.

-The contracting authority must submit the tender dossier to the Delegation of the European Union for authorization prior to issue.
+INDIRECT MANAGEMENT WITH EX-ANTE CONTROLS: the contracting authority must submit the tender dossier to the delegation of the European Union for authorization prior to issue.

-No prior authorization on the tender dossier by the European Commission is required.
+INDIRECT MANAGEMENT WITH EX-POST CONTROLS: no prior authorization on the tender dossier by the European Commission is required.